Everest Two Passes Trek| Renjo La and Cho la- 15 Days

 We can only provide a personal trek, so you will only be trekking with your group.
 We will never add strangers to your treks.
 All the treks are customisable per your schedule.

-Our treks are organised with a minimum of 2 people.
-If you are travelling solo, we can organise a group trek open to all.
+Our treks run with a minimum of one person.
+If you are travelling alone, we can organise a group trek open to all.
 Once you confirm, your group trek will be posted on our website, so others can join too.
 This is our policy to make every trek into your own personal holiday in the Himalayas.

 Trust Trek Booking